miquelvir/lsds-2025/labs/3-kafka/README.md

 ### [ADQ6] [25 marks] Add tagging support

-Consider the usecase where we have many machines of type `convbelt`, and they all publish the same `fc.bcn1.convbelt.123.velocity` metric.
-Instead of publishing many metrics with different names depending on the fulfillment center and `convbelt` id, allow publishing metrics with tags.
-For example: `fc.convbelt.velocity` (tags: `fc:bcn1`, `convbelt:123`).
+Consider the usecase where we have many machines of type `conveyorbelt`, and they all publish the same `conveyorbelt-velocity-12354` metric.
+Instead of publishing many metrics with different names (`conveyorbelt-velocity-12354`, `conveyorbelt-velocity-12355`, `conveyorbelt-velocity-12356`, ...) depending on the machine id, allow publishing metrics with tags.
+This will allow a single rule to be created for all metrics of the same type, regardless of the source.
+For example: `conveyorbelt-velocity` (tags: `machine_id:12354`).
 Implement the necessary changes in `alarms`, `rules` and `ingest` services and APIs.

 ### [ADQ7] [10 marks] Add rule operator support